-

 Philadelphia, PA.

-Raised just a block from John Coltrane's home, and taken in as a mascot for the local Gospel choir, Mark Kramer continues to enjoy a productive and colorful career as an improvising pianist-arranger-composer, producer/engineer, and occasional educator.
+Raised just a block from John Coltrane's home, and taken in as a mascot for the local Gospel choir, Mark Kramer continues to enjoy a productive and colorful career as an improvising pianist-arranger-composer, producer/engineer, auto-didatic multi-instrumentalist, and occasional educator.

-Early on - Through marginalizing his own voice, Mark did complete contracts with Telarc/Concord and other major labels, i.e., by reimagining 8 Broadway shows, an entire Mozart Symphony, a Harry Potter soundtrack, the Rolling Stones, esoteric works by Eric Satie - all in the elegant Jazz derivative of a gut-wrenching Bill Evans.
+Early on - through marginalizing his own growing voice, Mark did complete contracts with Telarc/Concord and other major labels, i.e., by reimagining 8 Broadway shows, an entire Mozart Symphony, a Harry Potter soundtrack, the Rolling Stones, esoteric works by Eric Satie - all in the elegant Jazz derivative of a gut-wrenching Bill Evans.

 Bragging rights: